Flow is transcribing in the wrong language

 Verify: Dictate a short phrase.
 If Flow transcribes it in the language you selected, you're done.
 If not, see Still stuck? below.

-Tip: You can also click the Flow tray or menu bar icon and toggle languages from the Languages submenu without opening Settings.
+Tip: You can also toggle languages without opening Settings β click the Flow tray or menu bar icon and use the Languages submenu, or click the language pill or globe icon on the Flow Bar.

 iOS